NOOGAtoday City Guide Work Banner

 Gate 11 Distillery

 You can head to the inside of the Chattanooga Choo Choo to find this spot.
-Operating since 2018, this family-owned distillery specializes in small-batched spirits like gin, vodka, rum + absinthe — enjoy a tour, tasting, or cocktail when visiting.
+Operating since 2018, this family-owned distillery specializes in small-batched spirits like gin, vodka, rum + absinthe — enjoy a tour, tasting, or cocktail while visiting.

 Chei-Man Tea